F-U-Njoku/website/README.md

 ### Next Steps:
 - **Keep Learning:** I'm always updating my skills and exploring new technologies, so check back for future projects and collaborations!

----

-You can update the project sections with specific links to your GitHub repositories and any other personal details you feel are important.

-This README provides a concise yet informative overview of your skills, experience, and projects, positioning you as a strong candidate in your field.

-Let me know if you need further edits!